 In working with early years settings over the last few years, we’ve found some have difficulty in the timing and spacing of meals and snacks.
 Staffing issues and fitting in other daily activities can make the timings of meals and snacks difficult.
 However, it’s essential that you provide children with a suitable meal and snack routine and work together to create solutions to overcome any potential barriers.

 The ideal mealtime should last around 20- 30 minutes.
 This is enough time for children to eat as much as they need without feeling rushed or loosing interest.
 Of course, some children may take a little longer than others, so it’s important to recognise their individual needs.

 It’s important for parents to be made aware of the meal and snack routine/timings you’ll be following in your early years setting, so share your menu with them.
-This will help families to time meals and snacks at home to fit in with the nursery routine, ensuring consistency for their child, even at weekends.
+This will help families to follow a similar routine at home, to ensure consistency for their child.